 The Norma J. Lang Prize for Undergraduate Information Research recognizes undergraduate students whose research projects:

-- Make extensive use of UC Davis Library resources, services and expertise
+- Make extensive use of library resources, services or expertise

 - Advance the students’ understanding of the academic research process

 Launched in 2017, the Norma J. Lang Prize for Undergraduate Information Research is funded by a bequest from the late UC Davis Professor Emerita of Botany, Norma J. Lang.

 First, second and third-place prizes will be awarded every year in each of these two areas:

 First prize: $1000; second prize: $750; third prize: $500.